PHYSICS (1 high school credit/year)

-HUMAN ANATOMY & PHYSIOLOGY (1 high school credit/year and 5 college semester credits per semester: CVCC courses BIO 141 and BIO 142)
+HUMAN ANATOMY & PHYSIOLOGY (1 high school credit/year and 4 college semester credits per semester: CVCC courses BIO 141 and BIO 142)

-This college level course provides an overview of cellular physiology and reviews many human organ systems including the nervous, respiratory, circulatory, digestive, skeletal, endocrine, muscular and urinary systems.
-Students explore organ systems with the use of interactive modeling and will research current medical issues affecting one of the systems studied.
-Upon successful completion of the course, students earn 5 semester credits for the year from CVCC.
+This college level sequence provides an overview of cellular physiology and reviews many human organ systems including the nervous, respiratory, circulatory, digestive, skeletal, endocrine, muscular, urinary, reproductive, and lymphatic systems.
+Students explore organ systems through the use of interactive modeling and discuss current medical cases with local health care professionals.
+Upon successful completion of each semester course, students earn 4 semester credits from CVCC.

 CONNECTIONS IN MATHEMATICS (1 high school credit/year)

 This course provides students with introductory experiences in symbolic logic, graph theory, probability, voting schemes and apportionment methods, personal finance, mathematical proofs, differential and integral calculus, and separable differential equations.
 Emphasis is placed on conceptual understanding, solving real world applications, using technology, and fostering mathematical reasoning and communication.

 LINEAR ALGEBRA/VECTOR CALCULUS (1 high school credit/year and 7 college semester credits/year: CVCC courses MTH 285 and MTH 277)

-A college level study of linear algebra and vector calculus.
+This sequence is a college level study of linear algebra and vector calculus.
 Linear algebra includes systems of equations, matrices, vector spaces, linear transformations, bases, dimension, eigenvalues, eigenvectors, and orthogonality.
 Vector calculus includes vector-valued functions, functions of several variables, vector fields, partial derivatives and multiple integrals.
 Both semesters emphasize computational techniques, geometry and theoretical structure, creative problem solving, and proofs.
-Upon successful completion of the course, students earn 3 semester credits first semester and 4 semester credits second semester from CVCC.
+Upon successful completion of Linear Algebra, students earn 3 semester credits, and successful completion of Vector Calculus awards 4 semester credits from CVCC.

 SENIOR SEMINAR (1 high school credit/year)

 During the first six-weeks period students participate in an engineering design-build-test project with local engineers serving as mentors.
 For the remaining five six-weeks periods students explore and use sophisticated technologies choosing from among biotechnology, computer-aided design, desktop publishing, electron microscopy, geographical information systems, high-speed photography, microbiology, nuclear science, robotics, video production, Photoshop, and iPad application design.